UQ-RCC/pitschi-docs/faq.md

 To open Windows Command Prompt, click **Start**, then type `cmd` and press Enter.

+# What causes Pitschi dataset ingest errors due to missing files?

+Pitschi may send an email notification that there was a problem ingesting a dataset, including Reason

+- Not all files were ingested.
+Missing: { *list of missing files* }

+This typically occurs when data in the **today** folder is deleted or moved after Pitschi has started syncing the data.
+When Pitschi attempts to ingest the data into Clowder the previously synced data will not be in the expected location.
+You can avoid this issue by only copying data that is ready to be synced to RDM to your **today** folder.
+If you need to move or delete any data, do so before you copy the data to your **today** folder.

 # Ming's ( Hawken) comments

 Test scenarios of PPMS tracker & Pitschi in Hawken lab – Hitachi SU3500B